- Search The Registry

 Absalom Jonesby Raphaelle Peale

 Jones was a deep preacher.
-He denounced slavery, and warned the oppressors to “clean their hands of slaves.”
+He denounced slavery and warned the oppressors to “clean their hands of slaves.”
 To him, God was the Father who always acted on “behalf of the oppressed and distressed.”
-But it was his constant visiting and mild manner that made him beloved by his own congregation and by the community.
+But it was his constant visiting and mild manner that made him beloved by his congregation and by the community.
 St. Thomas Church grew to over 500 members during its first year.
-Known as “the black Bishop of the Episcopal Church,” Jones was an example of persistent faith in God and in the Church as God’s instrument.
+Known as “the black Bishop of the Episcopal Church,” Jones was an example of persistent faith in God and the Church as God’s instrument.
 He died in 1818.